koksal/tps/pcsf/README.md

                      file, which must contain a file extension.
   --outdir OUTDIR    The path of the output directory for the permuted map
                      files (default is the directory of the mapfile).
-  --copies COPIES    The number of shuffled copies to genereate (default 10).
+  --copies COPIES    The number of shuffled copies to generate (default 10).
   --seed SEED        A seed for the pseudo-random number generator for
                      reproducibility.
 ```